-Discover your path to a career in healing with Northern Vermont University Online’s B.S. in wellness and alternative medicine program.
+Discover your path to a career in healing with Northern Vermont University Online’s B.S. in Holistic Health.

 North leads us to question.
 To explore.
 To always seek something greater.
-Take the next step toward a career that you're passionate about with the NVU Online wellness and alternative medicine degree program.
-The bachelor of science degree in wellness and alternative medicine offers students interested in a science-based undergraduate degree an opportunity to learn from experts in alternative health practices and pursue a wellness-based career.
+Take the next step toward a career that you're passionate about with the NVU Online Holistic Health degree program.
+The bachelor of science degree in Holistic Health offers students interested in a science-based undergraduate degree an opportunity to learn from experts in alternative health practices and pursue a wellness-based career.

 You’ll learn the theory and practice of holistic medicine from experts in the field.
 This fully online bachelor of science degree offers students the opportunity to: